puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/access-authn-authz/authentication.md

 a request providing an invalid bearer token would receive a `401 Unauthorized` error.
 A request providing no bearer token would be treated as an anonymous request.

-In 1.5.1-1.5.x, anonymous access is disabled by default, and can be enabled by passing the `--anonymous-auth=true` option to the API server.
+In 1.5.1-1.5.x, anonymous access is turned off by default, and can be enabled by passing the `--anonymous-auth=true` option to the API server.

-In 1.6+, anonymous access is enabled by default if an authorization mode other than `AlwaysAllow` is used, and can be disabled by passing the `--anonymous-auth=false` option to the API server.
+In 1.6+, anonymous access is enabled by default if an authorization mode other than `AlwaysAllow` is used, and can be turned off by passing the --anonymous-auth=false option to the API server.
 Starting in 1.6, the ABAC and RBAC authorizers require explicit authorization of the `system:anonymous` user or the `system:unauthenticated` group, so legacy policy rules that grant access to the `*` user or `*` group do not include anonymous users.